How to make a plan: step by step for everything from one day to all life

 2. Divide your dream into chunks

-Small achievements rarely require a plan.
+Small goals rarely require a planning process.
 You can keep the whole intent in your mind without missing anything important.
 However, when it comes to significant goals, it will be hard to keep the whole picture in mind only.

 Define what stages your plan will have.
 You may break it down into as many small tasks as you wish.
-Checking boxes may have a positive impact on your mood and motivation to move.
+Checking boxes may have a positive impact on your mood, current organization, and motivation to move.

-Also, when you create a plan for a project where many people will be involved, you need to divide a big task into smaller ones so that people won’t need to decide on their own, turning the whole thing into chaos.
+Also, when you create a plan for a project where many people will be involved, you need to take care of the organization of the workflow.
+Divide a big task into smaller ones so that people won't need to decide on their own, turning the whole thing into chaos.

 Tip #4: You may use Daily or Weekly Planners to track your progress at a smaller distance.